exn251/MangatanBinary/README.md

 * For Yomitan Users: To ensure sentences are parsed correctly for Anki cards, go to Text parsing in Yomitan's settings (enable Advanced), and set Sentence Termination to "Custom, No New Lines".
 This prevents OCR line breaks from being treated as sentence endings.

 ## Local Manga
-You can also read manga files stored locally on your device:
+You can also read manga files stored locally on your device.
+To set up local manga:
+1. Set your local manga directory in Settings → Browse → "Local source location"
+2. Use one of these paths depending on your platform:
 * Android Internal Storage: Use paths like `/storage/emulated/0/YourFolder/`
 * Android SD Cards: Use `/storage/[SD_CARD_ID]/YourFolder/` where [SD_CARD_ID] is the unique identifier Android assigned to your SD card (you can find this using file manager apps like X-plore)
 * Windows: The default local manga directory is at C:\Users\[YourUsername]\AppData\Local\Tachidesk\local)